tadeaspetak/petite-file-browser/design-document/design-document.md

  - Check the `Content-Type` header is set to `application/json` to prevent e.g. 3rd party forms from being submitted to our endpoint.
  - Set the `sameSite` attribute of our `sessionId` cookie to `lax` to prevent it from being sent on cross-site requests (with the exception of the "safe" `GET` and `HEAD` which should never be modifying state).

- The above 👆 should actually suffice, but we might as well implement token-based mitigation for good measure:
+ The above combo 👆 should actually suffice, but we might as well implement token-based mitigation for good measure and practice:

   - When generating our `sessionId`, let's also generate a `csrfId`, save it as an attribute on the session, and set as a `sameSite` (but not `httpOnly`) cookie.
-  - When submitting the login form, we check the `csrfId` is included in the request header and matches the one stored with the `sessionId`
+  - When submitting the login form, we check the `csrfId` is included in the request header and matches the one stored with the `sessionId` (and in the `csrfId` cookie).
   - On the frontend, we need to set the `Content-Type` appropriately, and include the `csrfId` cookie value in the headers.

 ### Security in the Real World